The French Domains of St Helena – organisation and practical information

-Between 2010 and 2014, the Fondation Napoleon, the Minister of Foreign Affairs and the Domaines Nationaux de Sainte-Hélène have been running a large restoration project of Longwood House, at a cost of nearly 2.2 million euros.
+Between 2010 and 2014, the Fondation Napoleon, the Minister of Foreign Affairs and the Domaines Nationaux de Sainte-Hélène ran a large restoration project of Longwood House, at a cost of nearly 2.2 million euros.

 Originally, the idea was to restore the generals’ wing of the House which had been poorly rebuilt in the 1930s.
 The wing was in such immediate danger that the French Minister of Foreign Affairs dedicated an initial fund of 700,000 euros.
 The Fondation Napoléon agreed to increase the sum by a further 700,000 euros.
 To gather this fund together, the Fondation worked alonside the Souvenir Napoléonien and the Fondation du Patrimoine (Heritage Foundation).
 Together, the partner organisations launched an international public fundraising campaign.
 The campaign, which closed on the 31st December 2014, raised 1.4 million euros from around 2,000 individual donors.

 A detailed historical and architectural study was carried out, directed by Michel Jantzen, honorary chief architect of France’s Historical Monuments, after which work on the general’s wing could begin.
 This work was completed both in the time scale and within the budget which had initially been set out.
 The building was rebuilt and properly protected from adverse weather conditions, and the interiors were re-arranged.
 Since its reconstruction, Longwood has held the collections of the Domaines Nationaux de Sainte-Hélène (engravings, paintings, furniture and historical artefacts), meaning that the Gourgaud and Montholon apartments could be returned to their previous usage as the Domaines’ reception rooms.